-I just lost my driver's license and am considering putting a security freeze on my credit files.
-Would placing a freeze on my credit files interfere with me using my credit card, either online, at shops or for the services that are automatically billed to my credit card each month?
+I just lost my driver's license and am considering putting a security freeze on my credit reports.
+Would this interfere with me using my credit card, either online, at shops or for the services that are automatically billed to my credit card each month?

 How Does a Credit Freeze Work?

 The purpose of a security freeze is to help protect you from others opening credit accounts in your name without your permission.
 It limits businesses from accessing your credit report when trying to evaluate a credit application.
 A security freeze is most commonly used when a person is a victim of identity theft and wants to protect their credit.